tmarkec/take_a_hike/TESTING.md

 | Status | **Profile page**
 |:-------:|:--------|
 | &check; | User information is displayed to the user
-| &check; | Input fields are provided for user to implement CRUD
+| &check; | Input fields are provided for user to change his details
+| &check; | Extra field for Bio and Image are provided
+| &check; | Two buttons bellow the for work as expected

 | Status | **Profile page Update**